Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Method calibration and comparison

-The simulations in Figures\ \ref{fig:figures_of_merit_vs_cost} and \ref{fig:cost_vs_qubits} were derived using MPS with arbitrary bond dimension, where the truncation tolerance is set to the machine's floating point precision, i.e., they are numerically exact (NE).
+The simulations in Figures\ \ref{fig:figures_of_merit_vs_cost} and \ref{fig:cost_vs_qubits} were derived using MPS with arbitrary bond dimension, where the truncation tolerance is set to the machine's floating point precision for the squared norm of the singular values and the simplification and linear combination algorithms.
 Figure\ \ref{fig:cost_tolerance}(a) shows that the methods remain stable when we impose more strict truncation tolerances.
-A consequence of this reduction of precision is also a reduction in the final error in the energy by a comparable magnitude.
-However, the bond dimensions are also decreased, as shown in Figure\ \ref{fig:cost_tolerance}(b).
-This reveals that the eigenvalue structure of the highly-differentiable functions is very favorable, and possibly formed by exponentially decaying Schmidt numbers, which justifies the good precision in the final computation.
+A higher tolerance is accompanied by a larger error in the eigenvalue estimate (cf. Figure\ \ref{fig:cost_tolerance}(a)) and also a smaller set of tensors (cf. Figure\ \ref{fig:cost_tolerance}(b)).
+However, note that the tensor size $\chi$ is rather small already at the lowest tolerance, an evidence of the efficient approximation of highly differentiable functions with MPS/QTT.